LeUmbono/MyWallet/README.md

 `userInfo` to the updated user information returned by the Api function call.
 If the API call fails or the authentication code is missing, `errorMessage` is set appropriately.

+#### createAccount(name: String) async -> void
+This async method creates a new account with a specified name for the user associated with `authenticationToken`.
+This is done via an API call with the Api `createAccount`, which passes in `authenticationToken` and `name` as parameters.
+It then sets `userInfo` to the updated user information returned by the Api function call.
+If the API call fails or the authentication code is missing, `errorMessage` is set appropriately.

+#### deleteAccount(account: Account) async -> void
+This async method deletes the account specified by the `account` parameter for the user associated with `authenticationToken`.
+This is done via an API call with the Api `deleteAccount`, which passes in `authenticationToken` and `name` as parameters.
+It then sets `userInfo` to the updated user information returned by the Api function call.
+If the API call fails or the authentication code is missing, `errorMessage` is set appropriately.

+#### deposit(account: Account, accountIndex: Int, amount: String) async -> Account
+This async method deposits `amount` (converted to an Int to represent the amount in cents) into the account specified by the `account` parameter for the user associated with `authenticationToken`.
+This is done via an API call with the Api `deposit`, which passes in `authenticationToken`, `account` and `amount` as parameters.
+It then sets `userInfo` to the updated user information returned by the Api function call.
+Furthermore, the function returns the updated account information if the Api call is successful.
+If the API call fails or the authentication code is missing, `errorMessage` is set appropriately and the function returns the original account.

+#### withdraw(account: Account, accountIndex: Int, amount: String) async -> Account
+This async method withdraws `amount` (converted to an Int to represent the amount in cents) into the account specified by the `account` parameter for the user associated with `authenticationToken`.
+This is done via an API call with the Api `deposit`, which passes in `authenticationToken`, `account` and `amount` as parameters.
+It then sets `userInfo` to the updated user information returned by the Api function call.
+Furthermore, the function returns the updated account information if the Api call is successful.
+If the API call fails or the authentication code is missing, `errorMessage` is set appropriately and the function returns the original account.

+#### transfer(from: Account, to: Account, accountIndex: Int, amount: String) async -> Account
+This async method transfers `amount` (converted to an Int to represent the amount in cents) into the account specified by the `to` parameter from the `from` parameter for the user associated with `authenticationToken`.
+This is done via an API call with the Api `deposit`, which passes in `authenticationToken`, `from`, `to` and `amount` as parameters.
+It then sets `userInfo` to the updated user information returned by the Api function call.
+Furthermore, the function returns the updated account information if the Api call is successful.
+If the API call fails or the authentication code is missing, `errorMessage` is set appropriately and the function returns the original account.

 #### logOut() -> void
 This method logs out the user by calling the